040code/040code/_posts/2017-06-26-bezier-in-clojure.md

 tags:       [clojure, bézier, functional, incanter]
 ---

-For reasons I might explain in another post, I was searching for [Bézier curves on wikipedia](https://en.wikipedia.org/wiki/Bézier_curve) the other day.
+For reasons I might explain in another post, I was reading about [Bézier curves on wikipedia](https://en.wikipedia.org/wiki/Bézier_curve) the other day.
 Especially the paragraph on "Constructing Bézier curves" made me understand intuitively how these curves are constructed.
-I wondered if `Clojure` could help me easily visualise some of these curves so I fired up a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) (Read-Eval-Print-Loop) to investigate.
+I wondered if `clojure` could help me easily visualise some of these curves so I fired up a [REPL](https://en.wikipedia.org/wiki/Read–eval–print_loop) (Read-Eval-Print-Loop) to investigate.

 ## Setup

 I assume you have a working [leiningen](https://leiningen.org) setup with the [lein-try plugin](https://github.com/rkneufeld/lein-try) installed.

-- Leiningen will help you get started with clojure right away from your shell
+- Leiningen will help you get started with `clojure` right away from your shell
 - Lein-try enables you to spin up a repl and try a library without any hassle.

 Let's first start a repl, and specify the library we want to try: